 Campus crime, arrest, and referral statistics include those reported to the Chief Safety and Security Officer and local law enforcement agencies.
 WMed believes an informed public is a safety-conscious public.
-The reported statistics in this report, provided in compliance with the Clery Act, cover the period January 1-December 31 for 2014 and 2015.
+The reported statistics in this report, provided in compliance with the Clery Act, cover the period January 1-December 31 for 2014, 2015, and 2016.
 The W.E.
-Upjohn M.D.
+Upiohn M.D.
 Campus opened and students were matriculated in a degree program starting in 2014.
-In the future, three years of statistics will be provided.
-Annually, the report is distributed to students, residents, fellows, faculty, and staff.
+Annually, the report is distributed to students. residents, fellows, faculty, and staff.
 Prospective medical students are notified of this report through distribution of the Guide to Consumer Information during on-site interviews.
-Prospective graduate students receive this information during the application process.
-Prospective employees are notified during the application process.
+Prospective graduate students has access to this information during the application process.
+Prospective employees have access to this information during the application process.

 The statistics include the number of individuals referred for disciplinary action for conduct that would constitute both a liquor, drug, or weapons law violation and a violation of institutional policies.
 Not all individuals referred for disciplinary action are found to have committed the violations with which they may be charged.
 The crime statistics include all reported crimes, not just those crimes determined to have actually occurred.
 The reported crimes may have involved individuals not associated with WMed.
-There are no on- or off-campus housing facilities, or noncampus locations of student organizations officially recognized by WMed.
+There are no on- or off-campus housing facilities, or non-campus locations of student organizations officially recognized by WMed.